-Today marks what would have been the 97th birthday of the last great President.
+Today marks what would have been the 97th birthday of America’s last great President.
 Or, as he would have called it, the 58th anniversary of his 39th birthday.

 On this morning, here are some of his words of hope:

 Someone once said that the difference between an American and any other kind of person is that an American lives in anticipation of the future because he knows it will be a great place.
 Other people fear the future as just a repetition of past failures.
 There’s a lot of truth in that.
 If there is one thing we are sure of it is that history need not be relived; that nothing is impossible, and that man is capable of improving his circumstances beyond what we are told is fact.

 –November 13, 1979

 Tonight, let us dedicate ourselves to renewing the American compact.
 I ask you not simply to “Trust me,” but to trust your values–our values–and to hold me responsible for living up to them.
 I ask you to trust that American spirit which knows no ethnic, religious, social, political, regional, or economic boundaries; the spirit that burned with zeal in the hearts of millions of immigrants from every corner of the Earth who came here in search of freedom.

 We stand on a lonely, windswept point on the northern shore of France.
 The air is soft, but 40 years ago at this moment, the air was dense with smoke and the cries of men, and the air was filled with the crack of rifle fire and the roar of cannon.
 At dawn, on the morning of the 6th of June, 1944, 225 Rangers jumped off the British landing craft and ran to the bottom of these cliffs.
 Their mission was one of the most difficult and daring of the invasion: to climb these sheer and desolate cliffs and take out the enemy guns.
 The Allies had been told that some of the mightiest of these guns were here and they would be trained on the beaches to stop the Allied advance.